 Complaints

-We take complaints seriously, and any concerns about the way we have handled personal data or requests for further information in relation to data protection, should be raised with [insert job role e.g. SPOC].
+We take complaints seriously, and any concerns about the way we have handled personal data or requests for further information in relation to data protection, should be raised with the school office.
 We will then liaise with the DPO, where necessary, for advice and guidance.

 If an individual remains dissatisfied after we have concluded our investigation, they may complain to the Information Commissioner’s Office.
 Their contact details are below: